"In a matter of seconds, the plaza had gone from a ghostly quiet to a shoot out that would have been at home in a holodrama about the Old West."

 - And on a planet that's filled to the gills with alien tech and giant fuck-off rocket launchers, the best weapons are revolvers, natch.

 - In the sequel, Jakobs guns exemplify this, being anachronistically Western-themed guns.
-There's also the town of Lynchwood, modeled in a specifically western theme by the Sheriff.
+There's also the town of Lynchwood, an anachronistic town ruled over by the corrupt Sheriff Nisha.

 - The old Mac-originated lightweight 4X game Spaceward Ho! is notable for its cutesy frontier ęsthetic, including the distinctive be-Stetson'd planet pictured at the top of its page.